Chapter 6 : The Quidditch Match

 Background: Font color:

-“James is going to be so mad when he finds out you're not here to watch him.” mentioned Alice, her brown eyes cast to the field where the players would arrive.
+“James is going to be so upset when he finds out you're not here to watch him.” mentioned Alice, her brown eyes cast to the field where the players would arrive.

 Lily shook her head, “Maybe it'll finally get the point across that I will never like him!”